Vida Goldstein: Publishing magazines

+Anti-war campaigning

+Throughout the First World War, Goldstein was an ardent pacifist.
+She became chairman of the Peace Alliance and formed the Women's Peace Army in 1915, and recruited Adela Pankhurst, recently arrived from England as an organiser.

 Later life

+In 1919, she accepted an invitation to represent Australian women at a Women's Peace Conference in Zurich.
+In her ensuing three-year absence abroad, her public involvement with Australian feminism gradually ended.
+The Women's Political Association dissolved and her publications ceased printing.
+She continued to campaign for several public causes and continued to believe fervently in the unique and unharnessed contributions of women in society.
+Her writings in later decades became decidedly more sympathetic to socialist and labour politics.

-In the last decades of her life, her focus turned more intently to her faith and spirituality as a solution to the world's problems.
+In the last decades of her life, Goldstein's focus turned more intently to her faith and spirituality as a solution to the world's problems.
 She became increasingly involved with the Christian Science movement – whose Melbourne church she helped found.
 For the next two decades, she would work as a reader, practitioner and healer of the church.
 Despite many suitors, she never married and she lived in her last years with her two sisters, Aileen (who also never wed) and Elsie (the widow of Henry Hyde Champion).
-Vida Goldstein died of cancer at her home in South Yarra, Victoria on 15 August 1949, aged 80.
+Goldstein died of cancer at her home in South Yarra, Victoria on 15 August 1949, aged 80.
 She was cremated and her ashes scattered.

 Posthumous

 Although her death passed largely unnoticed at the time, Goldstein would later come to be recognised as a pioneer suffragist and important figure in Australian social history, and a source of inspiration for many later female generations.
 Second Wave Feminism led to a revival of interest in Goldstein and the publication of new biographies and journal articles.

 In 1978, a street in the Canberra suburb of Chisholm was named Goldstein Crescent, honouring her work as a social reformer.